chennapalla/krishna-demo/README.md

 # krishna-demo
-this is my first git repository. <dr>
+this is my first git repository. <br>
 author - krishna